Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 values the enum can take (values sent to and received from the Cosmo Tech API), and the labels that will be displayed in the front-end interface for each value.

-This can be done in `option.enumValues`, as a list of objects with two properties:
+This can be done in `options.enumValues`, as a list of objects with two properties:

 - `key`: the string-based representation of your enum value, that will be sent to the parameters handler
 - `value`: the label that will be displayed for this key in the selection list of the enum input component